weka/snaptool/README.md

 - Optionally, snapshots can automatically be uploaded to an S3 Object Store, either local or remote (a tiering object store, or a remote backup object store).
     - Snapshots in local object stores are also deleted based on the retention rule for a schedule.
     - For remote (backup) snapshots: When snapshots are deleted locally on the filesystem, the snapshot will be deleted, but the remote backup copy is not.
 They are available for restore via the locator ID beyond the life of the original snapshot.
 - Snapshots are created per schedules.
 Uploads to object stores and deletes occur in a background process via a background queue.

 - Note: Configuration files from releases before 1.0.0 are not compatible with 1.0.0 and above.
 They will need to be modified to use the new syntax.

 # Installation

 The latest binary release of snaptool can be downloaded as a tarball from https://github.com/weka/snaptool/releases/latest.
-Download it to a temporary location or to /opt/weka.
+Download it to a temporary location, or to /opt/weka.

 Before proceeding, make a copy of your existing snaptool.yml, if a previous version exists.